 - you are employed under a training contract (provide a letter from your Deanery/ LETB or your employment contract to support this);

 - you took (specify) mandatory examination/s run by MRCP(UK) to meet the requirements of your training programme and believe that the cost of the examination/s is now tax deductible;

 - reference the case of Revenue & Customs Commissioners v Dr Piu Banerjee ( EWCA Civ 843); and HMRC guidance EIM32546 which states that: ‘Failure to…obtain the qualification will mean that he cannot proceed to the next stage of his chosen profession’.

-Please note that MRCP(UK) is unable to provide advice about your personal tax affairs.
+Please note that MRCP(UK) and JRCPTB are unable to provide advice about your personal tax affairs.
 If you believe you are eligible to claim, please seek advice from your own personal tax adviser.